bmeurant/technical-docs/software-architecture/databases/acid.md

 ## Trade-offs and the BASE Alternative

-The strong guarantees of ACID compliance come at a cost, primarily in terms of performance and scalability.
+The strong guarantees of ACID compliance come at a cost, primarily in terms of performance and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].
 Enforcing these properties, especially across a distributed system, can create significant overhead and latency.

 This led to the development of an alternative model, particularly popular in the [[nosql|NoSQL]] world: **BASE**.